 During the initial consultation, both partners will be evaluated for fertility problems.
-Your doctor will ask about any symptoms.
+You will be asked about any symptoms.
 Your family and medical history will be reviewed.
 This will include any serious medical conditions or treatments, history of previous sexually transmitted diseases, and history of trauma.
-Your doctor will also ask about your lifestyle, including use of tobacco and alcohol.
+You will be asked about your lifestyle, including use of tobacco and alcohol.

 Male infertility is not the same as impotence.
 Impotence is the inability to have an erection.

 A physical exam will also be done.
 During the physical exam, your doctor will look for physical problems that may cause infertility.
-This can include varicoceles, a dilation or swelling of the veins of the testicle or undescended testicles.
-Your doctor will also assess the pattern of hair growth in the genital area will be assessed.
+This can include varicoceles—dilation or swelling of the veins of the testicle—or undescended testicles.
+The pattern of hair growth in the genital area will be assessed.
 The prostate gland will also be assessed.

 You will probably be asked to give a blood and semen sample.
 They will be sent for analysis.
 Other tests will depend on the doctor's evaluation of your physical, medical, and family history.

 This is usually the first part of any evaluation for male infertility.
 The semen analysis is performed in a laboratory or your doctor’s office.
 The semen sample needs to be examined soon after it is produced—within a few hours.
 You should abstain from ejaculating for at least 48 hours but not more than five days before the semen analysis.

 Several aspects of the semen will be assessed:

-The normal volume of semen is 2 to 5 milliliters (about a teaspoon).
+The normal volume of semen is 2 to 5 milliliters, which is about a teaspoon.
 If the volume is low, it could indicate that the seminal vesicles are not making enough fluid or that the tubes are blocked.
 The prostate gland also contributes fluid to semen, and low total volume could indicate a problem with the prostate.